abrahamspaa/info-to-know/tech/js-dev-setup/CLI/README.md

 * npm init -y
 * create `bin` folder and script file <sample.js> (with systax at the top `#! /usr/bin/env node`)
-* in package.json add below
+* in package.json add below, this is called sheband syntax
 ```js
 bin: {
   sample: './bin/sample'